Slow-Cooker Chicken Carnitas

 - Cover; cook on Low heat setting 3 to 4 hours or until very tender (at least 165°F).
 Drain chicken mixture; reserve 1/4 cup of the cooking liquid; shred meat with fork.
 Return chicken mixture to slow cooker.
 Stir in reserved cooking liquid, orange and lime juices.

 - Spoon chicken mixture into bowls.
 Top with remaining ingredients.

-- Traditional carnitas is made from pork shoulder, braised in lard.
-We made it easier and more accessible by using chicken thighs and vegetable oil in the slow cooker.
-Fattier thighs are essential to creating succulent, shreddable meat–chicken breasts would be too lean.
+- Traditional carnitas are made from pork shoulder braised in lard.
+We made the dish easier and more accessible by using chicken thighs and vegetable oil in this chicken carnitas slow cooker recipe.
+Fattier thighs are essential to creating succulent, shreddable meat—chicken breasts would be too lean.

-- For food safety, the meat must be at least 165°F, but for the most tender meat, aim for an internal temperature of 185 to 195°F.
+- For food safety, the meat must be at least 165°F, but for the most tender chicken carnitas, aim for an internal temperature of 185 to 195°F.

 - 1 Serving Calories 180 (Calories from Fat 80); Total Fat 9g (Saturated Fat 2g ,Trans Fat 0g); Cholesterol 90mg; Sodium 310mg; Potassium 220mg; Total Carbohydrate 5g (Dietary Fiber 0g ,Sugars 2g); Protein 20g

 - % Daily Value: Vitamin A 2%; Vitamin C 4%; Calcium 2%; Iron 8%